 You are here

-Affinity’s premium is developed through the use of an actuarially determined loss forecast.
-The actuary will use five years of loss history for all lines of coverage, generally, this includes Workers’ Compensation, General Liability, Auto Liability, and Auto Physical Damage.
-The loss funding, derived from the actuarial forecast, is broken-out into two categories by the actuary known as the “A & B” Funds.
+Each member's premium is developed through the use of an actuarially determined loss forecast.
+The actuary uses each member's own loss history to determine appropriate funding for expected losses.
+Net premium is allocated to each member until losses are paid.
+The loss funding, derived from the actuarial forecast, is broken out into two categories by the actuary known as the “A & B” Funds.
 The “A” Fund pays for the first $150,000 of any loss and the “B” Fund contributes to the remainder of the company’s loss layer up to $500,000 total per occurrence.

-Purchasing both specific and aggregate excess insurance protects Affinity and its members.
-Specific excess reinsurance protects the captive against a single catastrophic loss.
-The aggregate excess protects the captive against a high number of frequency losses that fall within Affinity’s retained limit.
-Combined, these coverages provide Affinity members with the comfort of a loss “cap” at a predetermined level for each policy year.
-The “maximum” premium in Affinity is two times the “A” Fund plus the “B” Fund plus operating costs.
-The concept is based upon controlling the predictable losses and reinsuring away the unpredictable losses.
+Purchasing both specific and aggregate excess insurance helps protect Affinity and its members.
+Specific excess reinsurance protects a captive against a single catastrophic loss.
+The aggregate excess protects a captive against a high number of frequency losses that fall within the captive's retained limit.
+Combining these coverages provides captive members an expected maximum at a predetermined level for each policy year.
+The amount of excess aggregate insurance purchased by Affinity is determined annually by its Board.

 The captive concept is based upon controlling the predictable losses and reinsuring away the unpredictable losses.
 Each captive member has a potential additional premium obligation, based on losses.
 Therefore, each member must provide a letter of credit or cash security as collateral for that obligation.
 This collateral provides member-to-member security and also supports the letter of credit issued to the policy-issuing carrier (Zurich North America).